School Board

 Place of Meeting

-Administration Office, 12880 NE 10th, Choctaw, OK 73020
+Administration Building, 12880 NE 10th, Choctaw, OK 73020

 Mr. Alsup called for consideration and approval of the agenda.
 Mrs. Modisette moved and Mrs. Salinas-Dengler seconded.
 The vote was unanimous.